Our craft workshops

 *Includes all materials + coffee, tea and cookies

-Tenango is a style of embroidery based on Otomi traditions, created in the 1960s by the artisan Josefina José Tavera - who died in May 2020 - originally from the municipality of Tenango de Doria, in the state of Hidalgo, Mexico.
+On the other hand, Tenango is a style of embroidery based on Otomi traditions, created in the 1960s by the artisan Josefina José Tavera - who passed away in May 2020 - originally from the municipality of Tenango de Doria, in the state of Hidalgo, Mexico.

 It is characterized by the combination of colors and the representation of flora and fauna; that express the environment, life, myths and rituals of the Otomi indigenous people.
 Each model is unique and its production can take months or even years, as in the case of a bed blanket.
 It has become popular worldwide and today is considered cultural heritage of Mexico.
 In this workshop, each participant will make a Tenango-type motif (there will be several models to choose from) mounted on a frame.